Research

 Learn about research projects, publications and opportunities at the Gender Clinic.

-Research into health care for trans, gender diverse and non-binary people has many gaps and has not received the necessary funding in Australia for many years.
+Research into health care for trans, gender diverse and non-binary people has many gaps and until recently had not received the necessary funding in Australia for many years.
 At Monash Health Gender Clinic, we aim to make a significant contribution to research that can improve health outcomes for our clients, and for TGDNB people more generally.
 We look for collaboration with research academics, students and the TGDNB community.
-To help support this, we employ a Project/Research Worker and a Research Officerto: maintain links with the TGDNB community and with researchers in the field; support research students; and undertake research and quality improvement projects.
+To help support this, we employ a Project/Research Worker and a Research Officer to: maintain links with the TGDNB community and with researchers in the field; support research students; and undertake research and quality improvement projects.

 Research underway